cisco-ie/cisco-gnmi-python/README.md

 This library covers the gNMI defined `capabilities`, `get`, `set`, and `subscribe` RPCs, and helper clients provide OS-specific recommendations.
 As commonalities and differences are identified this library will be refactored as necessary.

 It is *highly* recommended that users of the library learn [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) syntax to significantly ease usage.
-Understanding how to read Protocol Buffers, and reference the `gnmi.proto`, will be immensely useful for utilizing gNMI and any other gRPC interface.
+Understanding how to read Protocol Buffers, and reference [`gnmi.proto`](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto), will be immensely useful for utilizing gNMI and any other gRPC interface.

 ### Client
 `Client` is a very barebones class simply implementing `capabilities`, `get`, `set`, and `subscribe` methods.
 It provides some context around the expectation for what should be supplied to these RPC functions and helpers for validation.